May 23, 2023

 Avoid crowds as much as possible.

-During a COVID-19 outbreak in your community, stay home as much as possible to further reduce your risk of being exposed.
+During a COVID-19 outbreak or surge in cases in your community, stay home as much as possible to further reduce your risk of being exposed.

-We recommend to stay home if you are sick, wash your hands, avoid the hospital emergency department (except in emergencies) and at your discretion, avoid large gatherings.
+We recommend to stay home if you are sick, wash your hands and finally, get vaccinated.